-Yu et al. [88] performed PEC glycerol oxidation at near-neutral conditions in water under UV irradiation using home-prepared calcined (at 450 °C) WO3 deposited on ITO.
+Yu et al. [85] performed PEC glycerol oxidation at near-neutral conditions in water under UV irradiation using home-prepared calcined (at 450 °C) WO3 deposited on ITO.
 A commercial catalyst, 5%wt WO3/TiO2, was also used for the sake of comparison.
 The calcined and crystalline WO3 showed better performance than the non-calcined, mainly amorphous one.
-A high amount of commercially valuable products, DHA and GDA, was obtained with calcined WO3, while the amount of these products was low using the commercial 5%wt WO3/TiO2 sample.
+A high amount of commercially valuable products, DHA and GDA, was obtained with calcined WO3, while the amount of these products was low using the commercial electrode.
 For instance, total selectivity towards DHA and GDA in the presence of calcined WO3 was 87-95%.
-Commercial 5%wt WO3/TiO2, in fact, produced a high amount of formic acid rather than C3 compounds.
+The commercial 5%wt WO3/TiO2, in fact, produced a high amount of formic acid rather than C3 compounds.
 PEC oxidation could occur via direct reaction by photogenerated holes or indirect pathway using some oxidant species like hydroxyl radicals.
-Direct pathways supply mainly valuable C3 compounds, while indirect ones give raise mainly to over-oxidation species such as formic acid and CO2.
+Direct pathways supply mainly valuable C3 compounds, while indirect ones give raise mainly to over-oxidation species such as formic acid and CO_2 .

-Tateno et al. [151] prepared Ta doped BiVO4/WO3 catalyst on FTO as a photoanode for PEC glycerol oxidation in an acidic medium under visible irradiation.
-Like other PEC works, simultaneous H2 production at the cathode was also observed.
-Initial glycerol concentration was 1 M, and it transformed almost entirely into DHA.
-Only negligible amounts of GDA and formic acid were detected after 2h of PEC reaction.
-In addition, by increasing the H2SO4 amount,

-Faraday efficiency (FE) also increased; in the presence of 25 or 100 mM of the acid, FEs were 61 and 80%, respectively.
-The prepared photoanode was stable in 25 mM H2SO4 medium after 2h of PEC reaction, while the BiVO4 electrode, used for comparison, showed some leaching in the acidic medium.
+Tateno et al. [148] prepared Ta doped $BiVO_4/WO_3$ catalyst on FTO as a photoanode for PEC simultaneous glycerol oxidation and H_2 production in an acidic medium under visible irradiation.
+Glycerol (initially 1 M) transformed almost entirely into DHA.
+In addition, by increasing the H_2SO_4 amount, Faraday efficiency (FE) also increased; in the presence of 25 or 100 mM of the acid, FEs were 61 and 80%, respectively.
+The prepared photoanode was stable in 25 mM H_2SO_4 medium after 2 h of PEC reaction, while the BiVO4 electrode, used for comparison, showed some leaching in the acidic medium.
 Moreover, the FE of the BiVO4 electrode was low (41%), although the selectivity towards GDA was also high (ca. 93%).

-3.5 Glucose
+3.5.
+Glucose

-Photoelectrocatalytic GLA synthesis could be performed under mild operative conditions.
-Tian et al. [152] investigated single atom Pt defective decorated and nanorod structured TiO2 (rutile) on FTO surface to perform selective PEC oxidation of glucose to GLA under simulated solar light in water at 0.6 V vs RHE and in a strongly basic medium (1 M KOH).
-After 5.5 h PEC reaction, 99% glucose (initially 10 mM) conversion, 84 % GLA, and 9.2 GLU yields were obtained.
-The preparation and some characterization (SEM, XRD, DRS and XPS) results of the anode are shown in Figure 12.
-The TiO2 nanorods on FTO were prepared by hydrothermal method, then calcined in air.
-The electrochemically obtained defective TiO2 shows high absorption in the UV-Vis region and the presence of Ti3+.
-After that, a single Pt atom deposition on the TiO2 surface was applied using the atomic layer deposition method.
+Tian et al. [149] investigated single atom Pt defective decorated and nanorod structured TiO_2 (rutile) on FTO surface to perform selective PEC oxidation of glucose to GLA under simulated solar light in water at 0.6 V vs RHE and in a strongly basic medium (1 M KOH).
+After 5.5 h PEC reaction, 99% glucose (initially 10 mM) conversion, 84% GLA, and 9.2 GLU yields were obtained.
+The preparation and some characterization results of the anode are shown in Fig. 11.
+The TiO_2 nanorods on FTO were prepared by hydrothermal method, then calcined in air.
+The electrochemically obtained defective TiO_2 shows high absorption in the UV-Vis region and the presence of Ti^{3+} .
+After that, a single Pt atom deposition on the TiO_2 surface was applied using the atomic layer deposition method.